pjckoch/ROS-Timing/README.md

 # ROS-Timing
-This package serves to analyze the and control the timing of the Robotic-Infant system which I was working on for my bachelor thesis.
+This repository serves to analyze the and control the timing of the Robotic-Infant system which I am working on for my bachelor thesis.